EmanOthman21/InstabugLogin/README.md

 ## License

-> This software is licensed under MIT License, See [License](https://github.com/EmanOthman21/InstabugLogin/blob/main/LICENSE) for more information ©ُEmanOthman.
+> This software is licensed under MIT License, See [License](https://github.com/EmanOthman21/InstabugLogin/blob/main/LICENSE) for more information ©EmanOthman.